-As the name suggests, 3D printing is the process used to make a three-dimensional physical model of a digital object.
+As the name suggests, 3D printing is used to make a three-dimensional physical model of a digital object.
 If you think you can only print ink on paper, think again.
 With 3D printing, you can print almost anything.
-The mechanism works by adding material a layer at a tie to produce cool 3D prints.
+The mechanism works by adding material a layer at a time to produce cool 3D prints.
 That’s why 3D printing is also known as additive manufacturing.

-Unlike other manufacturing technologies such as CNC machining or injection modelling, in 3D printing, no special tools are required.
+Unlike other manufacturing technologies such as CNC machining or injection modeling, in 3D printing, no special tools are required.
 All you need is your 3D printer.
-The process begins with a digital 3D model of the object you want to print.
+The process begins with a digital 3D printing design of the object you want to print.
 The 3D printer will then “slice” the digital model by the printer’s software into a code readable by the machine.

 What Materials Are Used in 3D Printing?

 The materials used in printing varies on the object you want to design as well as the size and type of the printer.
 Your 3D printing design will serve as the backbone for the material used:

 Plastics: The most common material used, nylon or polyamide, is used in powder form using desktop FDM printers.
 Plastic is a strong, flexible, and durable material.
 That’s why it’s proven to be reliable for 3D printing.
 Engineers and architects also want to use this because it can be colored before and after printing.
 This makes the physical object more true to life.
 In fact, clothing that is printed using 3D printers often uses this material.

 Metals: Metals are usually used for industrial-grade 3D printing because it’s more durable than plastic.
 It’s also one of the most robust materials used for sintering, melting, and electron-beam machining processes.

 Paper: You would think that paper isn’t sturdy enough, but the standard A4 copier paper that we all know is the material used by some companies.
 3D printer ideas made with paper are definitely cheaper, safe, and environmentally friendly than other materials.
 They also usually require no post-processing.